-Preparing for MTD for income tax for business
+Preparing for MTD ITSA

-The first step in preparing your business for MTD reporting, as with VAT, is to activate your.
-BTA which allows you to view all of the taxes your business pays to HMRC including PAYE and VAT.
+The first step in preparing your business for MTD reporting is to activate your Business Tax Account (BTA).
+Your BTA allows you to view all of the taxes your business pays to HMRC including PAYE and VAT.